-I could have this prawn radish and cucumber open sandwich every single day and I would never get bored of it.
+I could have this prawn open sandwich (Swedish shrimp sandwich) every single day and I would never get bored of it.
 Just so good and so, so refreshing.

 My love for Swedish shrimp sandwich

-Not entirely sure why, but for me, open sandwich means and takes me back to Scandinavia.
-Most probably this is because it’s where I’ve had the most amazing open sandwiches in my entire life.
+Scandinavians can deliver when it comes to open sandwiches and seafood.
+It’s where I’ve had the most amazing open sandwiches in my entire life.
 I particularly remember the ones in Stockholm and Oslo or Copenhagen- oh that smørrebrød!!
-I believe in Danish refers to the open-faced sandwich.
+I believe in Danish rmeans the open-faced sandwich.

 I have to say that I really miss those bread!
 All these beautiful dark rye bread.
 That dense sourdough rye bread that we had in Denmark was absolutely to die for and in Sweden, the variety of healthy bread was absolutely incredible.
 You can tell I was so very impressed.

 In Denmark, they make this blue cheese pear and hazelnut open-faced sandwich, OMG!
 And all the pickles and all that Danish blue cheese and all that amazing herring that they have over there I actually want to go back there right now!

-The variety and combinations of toppings for those open sandwiches are huge so you can top it up with whatever you like from sweet to savoury to sour or even bitter or a mix of all these.
+The variety and combinations of toppings for those open sandwiches are huge so you can top it up with whatever you like from sweet to savory to sour or even bitter or a mix of all these.

 This is also a great idea for any entertaining meal to serve as a starter as it is very easy to put together if you have everything in terms of ingredients and sauce prepared and ready to go.
 It is ready in a flash.